robotframework/robotframework/doc/userguide/src/ExecutingTestCases/BasicUsage.rst

    done
    export CLASSPATH=$cp

-   jybot --ouputdir /tmp/logs --suitestatlevel 2 $*
+   robot --ouputdir /tmp/logs --suitestatlevel 2 $*

 Implementing this using Windows batch files is slightly more complicated.
 The difficult part is setting the variable containing the needed JARs inside a For